 Instructions

-- Place the sheet pan in the oven for 20 minutes, then rotate the pan and cook for another 20 minutes.
-The pork should reach 145 degrees with a meat thermometer when it’s done.
-Remove the sheet pan from the oven and place the pork onto a board.
-Cover the pork with aluminum foil and let rest at least 5 minutes before slicing.
+5. Place the sheet pan in the oven for 20 minutes, then rotate the pan and cook for another 20 minutes.
+The pork should reach 145 degrees with a meat thermometer.
+When the pork reaches 145 degrees, remove the sheet pan from the oven.
+Place the pork tenderloins on a board and cover with foil.
+Cover the sheet pan with foil to keep the apples and cabbage warm.

 Recipe Notes